-The three main areas where NETs are found in the body are the gastrointestinal tract (digestive system), the pancreas and the lungs.
+The three main areas where NETs originate from in the body are the gastrointestinal tract (digestive system), the pancreas and the lungs.

-Diagram showing where neuroendocrine tumours (NETs, which you may also hear referred to as carcinoid tumours, GI-NETs, GEP-NETS, pancreatic NETs and lung NETs) may develop in the body.
+Diagram showing where neuroendocrine tumours (NETs) may develop in the body.

 Gastrointestinal NETs (GI-NETs) are the most common type of NETs (previously called carcinoid tumours).
 They are found in the gastrointestinal (GI) tract, including tumours that develop in the small intestine, the appendix, the stomach, the oesophagus, the colon and the rectum.

-Pancreatic NETs (pNETs) may be classified as functioning or non-functioning:
+Pancreatic NETs (pNETs) may be classified as functioning tumours or non-functioning tumours:

-Functioning pancreatic tumours make extra amounts of hormones, such as gastrin, insulin and glucagon, or other substances known as peptides, such as vasoactive intestinal peptide (VIP), that cause an associated syndrome – or collection of identifiable symptoms in the body.
-Most functioning tumours are initially benign.
+Functioning pancreatic NETs make extra amounts of hormones, such as gastrin, insulin and glucagon, or other substances known as peptides, such as vasoactive intestinal peptide (VIP), that cause an associated syndrome – or collection of identifiable symptoms in the body.

-Non-functioning pancreatic tumours account for around 30-40% of pancreatic tumours.
+Non-functioning pancreatic NETs account for the majority of pancreatic NETs.
 Most non-functioning pancreatic tumours are malignant at diagnosis.
 They may release certain hormones but these do not cause an associated syndrome.
 Later on, these tumours may cause abdominal symptoms such as pain due to tumour growth.